emmawinston/creative-writing/losslit.md

 ### 2 March 2016

+Histories and experiences abandoned you, like a murmuration of starlings, until you remembered nothing.

+---

 She dreamed, into the afternoon, of white flakes falling from the sky.
 Outside, while she slept, the snow was melting fast.

 ---